RehanSaeed/rehansaeed.github.io/content/posts/2021/web-component-custom-element-gotchas/index.md

 </custom-component>
 ```

 In the example above, I've added `role="section"` to tell search engines and screen readers to treat the `custom-component` HTML element like a `section` element.
 With this approach, we no longer have a wrapper HTML element which should help improve performance and lower memory usage (particularly on low powered phones).
 We also get the advantage of not having to add extra styles for the wrapper element.
-The downside is that we have to use the `role` attribute.
+One downside is that we have to use the `role` attribute.

 ```css
 :host {